Miigget/guardian_fetch_content/README.md

 - **Need a guided walkthrough?** Follow the instructions in [`QUICKSTART.md`](./QUICKSTART.md) for cloning the repo, installing dependencies, configuring `.env`, and running smoke tests.
-- **Want the packaged release?** When the project is published to PyPI you can simply run `pip install guardian-content-fetcher` on any machine with Python 3.8+.
 - **Environment variables.** Copy `env_template.txt` to `.env`, then fill in your Guardian API key and (optionally) AWS credentials.
 Quickstart explains every field in plain language.
 - **Prerequisites recap.** Python 3.8+, a Guardian API key, and AWS credentials only if you plan to